 Aside from big winter events at Camden Snowbowl like the US Toboggan Championships, this working harbor town situated along the Midcoast is one of the few coastal towns in Maine that delivers year-round fun.
 Mt Battie offers breathtaking views from the summit of Camden nested against the Atlantic Ocean.
 Camden Snow Bowl attracts winter skiers and riders with the only ski mountain in New England that presents ocean views, in summer you can hike for the ocean views.
 If you want some lobster chowder that’s out of this world (but caught in Maine), check into the Atlantica with beautiful views and good vibes.
 Stay at the Blue Harbor House Inn for a romantic atmosphere or Whitehall Inn.
 View more lodges in Camden.

-Kennebunkport is among the most well known tourist destinations in Maine, in partial thanks to the prestige of the former president, George H. W. Bush who resides summers here.
+Kennebunkport is among the most well known tourist destinations in Maine, in partial thanks to the prestige of two former presidents, George H. W. Bush & George W. Bush.
 However, the Port largely owes its favor to its wide beaches, and coastal entertainment from boat tours, kayaking, waterfront bars and restaurants, and shopping at Dock Square.
 Vivid memories can satisfy a lifetime simply by driving along the coast on Ocean Avenue.
 For seaside views, stay at the Nonantum Resort, a classic century old riverside resort, where you take a boat excursion from the marina, or stay on Kennebunk Beach at The Seaside Inn.
 View more lodges in Kennebunkport.